 Thailand is prosperous but its prosperity has not been fairly shared.
 Whilst large enterprises and the rich get richer, small and medium-sized enterprises (SMEs) and the poor - most of the people - struggle to survive.
-The share of SMEs in gross domestic product (GDP) shrank from 45.0% in 1994 to its lowest at 36.6% in 2011 before gradually crawling up to 42.4% in 2017 (Office of Small and Medium Enterprises Promotion, 1995; Office of Small and Medium Enterprises Promotion, 1995; Office of Small and poorest 10% increased from β27,379 in 1986 to β85,370 in 2013, more than trebling in 27 years (Tansakun, 2016).
+The share of SMEs in gross domestic product (GDP) shrank from 45.0% in 1994 to its lowest at 36.6% in 2011 before gradually crawling up to 42.4% in 2017 (Office of Small and Medium Enterprises Promotion, 1995; Office of Small and Medium Enterprises Promotion, 2018).
+The average income gap between the richest and poorest 10% increased from $\beta$ 27,379 in 1986 to $\beta$ 85,370 in 2013, more than trebling in 27 years (Tansakun, 2016).
 As in many countries, SMEs and the poor are hindered from thriving in today's rapidly increasing competition by undeveloped sales channels and lack of information on competent suppliers, amongst other reasons.